The True Inventor of Blue Jeans

 How the Story Came to Be Simplified

-Anyone who took the time to look up the patent for riveted jeans, would of course, find Jacob Davis’ name, but over time, people began to assume that jeans were invented by Levi Strauss.
-(So well known was the name that for a time “Levi’s” became a generic term for jeans.)
+Anyone who took the time to look up the patent for riveted jeans, would of course, find Jacob Davis’ name.
+However, over time, people began to assume that jeans were invented by Levi Strauss.
+(The name was so well known that for a time “Levi’s” became a generic term for jeans.)
 Jacob Davis’ actual contribution was all but forgotten.

 Then in 1974 Ann Morgan Campbell, then chief of the San Bruno branch of the National Archives, came upon the transcript of a federal court case from 1874 when Strauss and Davis were in court defending their patent.
 In the transcript Jacob Davis testifies to how he came to make the first pair of jeans, his trouble obtaining a patent, and how he enlisted the help of Levi Strauss.
 Campbell wrote up her findings for the Nevada Historical Society Quarterly.